alexjung/LeNet-5/README.md

-# LeNet-5
+# ParalleNet

-This implements a slightly modified LeNet-5 [LeCun et al., 1998a] and achieves an accuracy of ~99% on the [MNIST dataset](http://yann.lecun.com/exdb/mnist/).
+This implements a modified LeNet-5 [LeCun et al., 1998a] with parallel layers and achieves an accuracy of ~99% on the [MNIST dataset](http://yann.lecun.com/exdb/mnist/).

 ![Epoch Train Loss visualization](https://i.imgur.com/h4h7CrF.gif)